-Send campaigns to Microsoft Ads
+Send audiences to Microsoft Advertising

 Microsoft Advertising is a pay-per-click advertising platform that displays ads based on keywords in a user’s search query.